We would be happy for you to join us this Sunday. One thing you can expect if you visit is a warm welcome.

 Q: What will the rest of the service be like?

 After a time of singing, a pastor leads the church in prayer, and then typically the Scripture passage for the preaching is read.
 In the heart of the meeting, a pastor will preach a relevant, Scripture-based, Christ-centered message.
 After the sermon, we will take the Lord’s Supper and then sing one last song in worship.

-The service usually runs about an hour and fifteen minutes.
+The service usually runs about ninety minutes.
 Many people hang out for quite a while after the service — praying, meeting people, or catching up and laughing together.
 If you come, hopefully we’ll get a chance to meet you before you leave.

 Q: What should I wear?

 Dress is pretty casual, and fairly diverse.
 So wear what you feel comfortable wearing; you don’t need to bother dressing to impress others.
 Jeans are really common, but many women will wear skirts or dresses; for men, polos, button-ups, or sweaters are the norm – coats and/or ties are very rare.
 In the summer months, you definitely wouldn’t be the only person wearing shorts.

 Q: What about kids?